In addition to the strong academic curriculum at Pine Grove, our program values enrichment and

 Rhythm and Movement: The most appealing musical element to young children is rhythm and the natural response to rhythm is movement.
 Therefore, the body is the child’s first instrument through which the rhythms of music are reflected and interpreted.
 At Pine Grove we encourage children to tap to the music’s beat by using rhythm sticks and to creatively move their bodies as they interpret various types of music.

-French in the Montessori Classroom
+Spanish in the Montessori Classroom

 People in a Family